SC Dynamo Berlin: End of East Germany

 SV Dynamo was dissolved after the Peaceful Revolution.
 SC Dynamo Berlin was then renamed 1.
 Polizei-Sportclub Berlin on 21 March 1990.
 Harold Dimke became the president of PSC Berlin.
 PSC Berlin included departments in boxing, figure skating, speed skating, fencing, handball, judo, athletics, cycling, rowing, swimming, gymnastics, volleyball and judo.
 The department in judo was taken over from SC Dynamo Hoppeparten as a branch of PSC Berlin in Hoppegarten.
 The former ice hockey departement of SC Dynamo Berlin became independent as ice hockey club EHC Dynamo Berlin.
 Both PSC Berlin and EHC Dynamo Berlin were sponsored by the Ministry of the Interior of East Germany.

 PSC Berlin was renamed 1.
 SC Berlin on 23 April 1990.
 Sports club SC Berlin then emerged as the legal successor to 1.
 SC Berlin at the turn of the year.
 Several more departments became independent or joined other clubs.
 The former men's handball team of SC Dynamo Berlin joined SV Preußen Berlin and formed handball club HC Preußen Berlin.
 The men's volleyball players joined SCC Berlin and the women's handball players joined CJD Berlin.
 The focus of SC Berlin in the following years was primarily swimming, figure skating and speed skating.
 Successful swimmers of the club during this period were Steffen Zesner, Daniela Hunger and Ingolf Rasch.
 Budō athletes of SC Berlin founded a new SC Dynamo Hoppegarten in 1996.

 SC Berlin had 3,100 members as of 2025.
 The club has 15 departments in various sports and has produced numerous Olympic athletes of Germany.
 The sports club is still based in the Sportforum Hohenschönhausen.

 Honours

-SC Dynamo Berlin produced numerous well-known athletes, including Christoph Höhne (racewalking), Ilona Slupianek (shot put), Karin Janz (gymnastics), Axel Peschel (cycle racing), Joachim Ziesche and Dietmar Peters (ice hockey), Helga Haase (speed skating), and Barbara Krause (swimming).
+SC Dynamo Berlin produced numerous well-known athletes, including Christoph Höhne (racewalking), Ilona Slupianek (shot put), Karin Janz (gymnastics), Maxi Gnauck (artistic gymnastics), Axel Peschel (cycle racing), Joachim Ziesche and Dietmar Peters (ice hockey), Helga Haase (speed skating), and Barbara Krause (swimming).